-The questions you ask a real estate agent when selling your house are crucial.
+The questions you ask a real estate agent when selling a house are crucial.

 Why?